PROGRAMME 7-9 OCTOBER 2019

-- Prof. Mariana Brussoni, Faculty of Medicine, University of British Columbia.
+- Dr Mariana Brussoni, Faculty of Medicine, University of British Columbia.
 Outdoor play and risk is essential for healthy child development.

 - Henry Mathias, NCS Strategic Lead of Care Inspectorate, Scotland.
 ‘Better a broken bone than a broken spirit!'
 How new standards of regulation of early learning and childcare changed children's experience of outdoor play

 10:00 Coffee break

 10:45 Workshops in parallel

 - G. Social inclusion and empowerment in urban planning

 - H. Indicators for children’s built environments

 - I. Industry-academy collaborations for healthy brain functions through physical activity

 14:45 Coffee break